armin-fx/BandedScad/doc/draft_primitives.md

 #### build [^][contents]
 [build]: #build-
-Create a real object from object in list.\
+Create a real object from object in list.
 The object can be in 2D or 3D.
 It will send to `polygon()` or `polyhedron()` and become the defined color.

+_Arguments:_
 ```OpenSCAD
 build (object, convexity)
 ```

 #### text [^][contents]
 [text]: #text-
-Create a text as 2D object.\
+Create a text as 2D object.
 It can only use fonts created as data object in `*.scad` files.

+_Arguments:_
 ```OpenSCAD
 text (text, font)
 ```